ocp4opsandsecurity/service-mesh/traffic-management/README.md

 #### Header Based Routing
 We can change the route configuration so that all traffic from a specific user is routed to a specific service version.
-In this case, all traffic from a user named `Bill` will be routed to the service reviews:v2 and from user named `Fred` will be routed to the service reviews:v1.
-This example is enabled by the fact that the productpage service adds a custom end-user header to all outbound HTTP requests to the reviews service.
+In this case, all traffic from a user named `Bill` will be routed to the service reviews:v2 and from user named `Fred` will be routed to the service _reviews:v1_.
+This example is enabled by the fact that the _productpage_ service adds a custom end-user header to all outbound HTTP requests to the _reviews_ service.

-1. Deploy the reviews `VirtualService` that matches on `Bill` or `Fred` using the following command:
+1. Deploy the _reviews_ `VirtualService` that matches on `Bill` or `Fred` using the following command:
 ```bash
 oc apply -f ./traffic-management/headers-bill-fred.yaml
 ```

-2. On the /productpage of the Bookinfo application, log in as user `Bill`.
+2. On the */productpage* of the Bookinfo application, log in as user `Bill`.
 Refresh the browser.
 What do you see?
 The BLACK star ratings appear next to each review.

-3. On the /productpage of the Bookinfo application, log in as user `Fred`.
+3. On the */productpage* of the Bookinfo application, log in as user `Fred`.
 Refresh the browser.
 What do you see?
 The RED star ratings appear next to each review.

 4. Log in as another user (pick any name you wish).
 Refresh the browser; notice the stars are gone!
-This is because traffic is routed to reviews:v1 for all users except Bill and Fred.
+This is because traffic is routed to _reviews:v1_ for all users except Bill and Fred.

 ## Walk-Through
 Use this walk-through as an automated guide explore Red Hat Service Mesh features based on the Istio BookInfo reference